acaua/4156-PublicPreAssignment/assignment.md

     * Suggestion: `https://github.com/socrata/soda-java`
 * We suggest that you use the simple socrata [filter queries](http://dev.socrata.com/docs/filtering.html)
     * To find information about community district 3 in Manhattan you can use the following URL: `http://data.cityofnewyork.us/resource/ewtv-wftx\?communitydistrict\=3\&borough\=Manhattan`
-* We will post a python script in the same repository as thi project which will allow you to test your project.
+* The python script in this repository will let you test your project.
+The data included will not be the data we use to test the project.
 Note that this is the script but not the same data that we will use to test your projects.
 This will allow you to easily test your projects.
 * The burough will be `brooklyn`, `manhattan`, `bronx`, `queens`, or `statenisland`
 * You may not predownload any data.
 Doing so will result in failure.
+* In the event of any error return `0`.

 ## Grading
 Students will fall into one of 3 categories: pass, borderline, or fail.